julzhk/usb_barcode_scanner/README.md

 # usb_barcode_scanner

-Support input from a hand-held USB scanner in python - such as this one:
+Support input from a USB scanner in python - such as this one:

 https://www.amazon.co.uk/gp/product/B0736NNZNV/

+These scanners are often 'hand-held' but it should work on any USB keyboard emulating scanner.

 Usage: